Rinity9801/MiningQOL/README.md

 ## Disclaimer

-This mod is designed for Hypixel Skyblock and includes features like auto-clicking.
+This mod is designed for Hypixel Skyblock and includes features like click lock.
 Use at your own risk.
 Always check [Hypixel's rules](https://hypixel.net/threads/guide-allowed-modifications.345453/) regarding allowed modifications.
 The developers are not responsible for any consequences from using this mod.

-Most features are purely visual/informational and should be safe, but features like auto-clicking may be against server rules.
+Most features are purely visual/informational and should be safe, but features like click lock may be against server rules.

 ## License